Skip to Content

 dbSendQuery(con, "install spatial; load spatial;")

-# Put here the path to your downloaded full export
+# Put here the path to your downloaded occurrence dataset

 # Region: